How Do I Begin My Property Investment?

 - Interior fitouts

 As an investor, you should always ask who has done the interior fitouts in the property.
-When an office is delivered in India, it is provided bare shell (like a garage).
-The tenant needs to do the flooring, ceiling, air conditioning, wiring and the interior cabins, conference rooms etc. Some tenants like to do their own fitouts while others ask the developer to do it for them for which they pay an additional fitout rent.
-Fitouts generally cost between Rs 2000-3,000 per sq ft and developers charge Rs 25-30 per sq ft per month (Rs 300-360 per sq ft per year).
+When a commercial unit is delivered in India, it is provided bare shell (like a garage).
+The tenant needs to do the flooring, ceiling, air conditioning, wiring, interior cabins, conference rooms etc. Some tenants like to do fitouts by themselves while others ask the developer to do it for them for which they pay an additional fitout rent.
+Fitouts generally cost between Rs 2000-3000 per sq ft and developers charge Rs 25-30 per sq ft per month (Rs 300-360 per sq ft per year).
 A tenant who has done his own fitouts is likely to stay longer in order to sufficiently recover the costs.

 - Lease structure

-Commercial lease strictures are very different from residential ones.
+Commercial lease structures are very different from residential ones.
 They are structured as 3+3+3 or 5+5+5 meaning 9-year (or 15-year) lease with escalations every 3 years (or 5 years).
 They are also one-sided.
 The tenant can vacate at any time whereas the landlord cannot ask them to leave for the lease period.
 There can also be a lock-in period (generally 3 years) during which the tenant cannot vacate the property.
 While analysing an investment, the investor has to understand how the lease is structured and the inherent risks involved.
-In general, the longer the lock-in, the better it is for the investor.
+In general, longer the lock-in, better for the investor.

 - Security deposit

 Security deposits in commercial properties vary between 10 and 12 months’ rent.
 Be careful when a tenant offers 6 months or less as it means that they could be looking at a short-term option or have cash flow issues.
 Start-ups typically tend to ask for smaller deposits and shorter lock-ins.